Trump's 'coup de grace'? Coronavirus tests a divided America

 Fox News played on the televisions.
 Patrons posed for photos in a replica of the Oval Office.
 An 80-year-old man, defying officials’ advice to stay home, beamed near a life-sized cutout of a grinning President Donald Trump.

 This Trump-themed coffee shop embodies the right edge of the country’s political divide.
-Outside its walls, state officials implemented an unprecedented shutdown of public life and Trump scrambled to fight a virus he’d once called a “hoax.”
-Criticism of the president’s preparedness ran rampant.
+Outside its walls, state officials put in place an unprecedented shutdown of public life and Trump scrambled to fight a virus that he had accused political opponents and the media of pushing as a “new hoax.”
+Criticism of the president’s preparedness was rampant.

 Inside, customers gave Trump an A-plus on his response to the spreading pandemic.
 “He’s doing great things,” the owner said Wednesday.